godotengine/godot-docs/getting_started/step_by_step/ui_game_user_interface.rst

 1. The life and energy counters on the left
 2. The life and energy bars
-3. The bomb and rupee counters on the right
+3. The bomb and emerald counters on the right

 But the bar's label and the gauge are two parts of the same UI element.
 If we think of them this way, we're left with two columns:

 1. The life and energy bars on the left
-2. The bomb and rupee counters on the right
+2. The bomb and emerald counters on the right

 This makes it easier to nest containers: we have some margins around the border of the screen using a ``MarginContainer``, followed by an ``HBoxContainer`` to manage our two columns.
 The two bars stack on top of one another inside a ``VBoxContainer``.
-And we'll need a last ``HBoxContainer`` in the right column to place the bomb and rupee counters side-by-side.
+And we'll need a last ``HBoxContainer`` in the right column to place the bomb and emerald counters side-by-side.

 .. figure:: ./img/ui_gui_step_tutorial_containers_structure.png